alextsagkas/Personal-Webpage/README.md

 The functionality of the form is implemented with functions located in `src/functions/formValidation.js` file.
 Furthermore, the data are fetched with the `fetchData` function located in `src/functions/fetchData.js` file.

-## Portfolio Carousel
+## Projects Carousel

-The portfolio's Carousel is built from ground up with **React** and **TailwindCSS**.
+The projects' Carousel is built from ground up with **React** and **TailwindCSS**.
 It is responsive and can be used on any device.
 The Carousel can also be navigated with gestures implemented with **react-swipeable** package.